Azure/azure-resource-provider-sdk/docs/publisher-portal.md

 Step 1: Provide company information
 ---
 When you login for the first time, you will be required to provide information about your company.
-There are two imortant items to pay attention to:
+There are two important items to pay attention to:

 * **Company Identifier / Resource Provider Namespace**: Pay particular attention to this value.
 This is a unique identifier of your company, and it is also used when [Windows Azure Management API](http://msdn.microsoft.com/en-us/library/windowsazure/ee460799.aspx) users call your Resource Provider directly.
 You should use a concise string representing your company.
 For example, if your company is called Contoso and sells a monitoring service, you should enter "contoso" and not "monitoring" because the later is too specific.